What is Search Engine Optimization (SEO)? The CMOs Guide

 Who is responsible for SEO?

-However, marketing executives aren’t directly involved in the day-to-day management or execution of SEO activities.
+However, marketing executives aren’t directly involved in day-to-day management or execution of the initiative.

-Additional team members would be responsible for various aspects of the SEO program, such as project management, topic and keyword research, content creation, page analysis, technical optimization, link building, etc.
+Additional team members handle activities such as project management, topic and keyword research, content creation, competitor analysis, technical optimization, link building, etc.

-At the executive level, SEO should be the center of audience insight helping to drive all marketing efforts.
+At the executive level, SEO should be the center of audience insight that drives all marketing campaigns and efforts.
 However, many executives fail to capitalize on the full potential of organic search to create value for the enterprise beyond traffic.

 According to Forrester Consulting:

-Business leaders are thinking too small about SEO.
-Companies need leadership that embraces a new way of thinking about SEO to overcome top barriers.
-Executives who want to truly dominate the landscape need to directly link new SEO investments to clear and measurable brand improvements that drive business growth and improve their reputation… This will require changing the culture around SEO and aligning others to think of SEO as a strategy to meet long-term goals, not just drive site traffic.
+Executives need to directly link SEO investments to clear and measurable brand improvements that drive business growth and improve their reputation.
+This will require changing the culture around SEO and aligning others to think of SEO as a strategy to meet long-term goals, not just drive site traffic.